balapitchuka/notes/Datawarehouse.md

+### Apache Parquet
+- Parquet is an open source file format available to any project in the Hadoop ecosystem.
+- Apache Parquet is designed for efficient as well as performant flat columnar storage format of data compared to row based files like CSV or TSV files.

 ### What is Presto?

 - 100% open source distributed ANSI SQL query engine for Big Data(for running interactive analytical queries against datasources of all sizes